philtrimble/portal-documentation/README.md

 Automated Tasks
 =========================
 - The menu uploads automatically to FTP via a Jet report that is sent up via a .bat file that Neil has running in the server room.
 This runs at 9:50am, 1:00pm, and 5:00pm.
+- A .csv file of all retail donations submitted by member agencies is sent to Nicole W. every Monday morning.
+It contains updates from the past week.

 Plugins
 =========================